MathisBurger/blog/content/posts/005-webflow-and-fake-entrepreneurs.md

 comments: true
 ---

-- I am currently pretty active on social media
-- More and more often I see who talk about how they opened a webflow agency or building the next big SaaS
+I’m currently quite active on social media, and more and more often I come across people on platforms like TikTok or X talking about how they’ve started a Webflow agency or are building the next SaaS or enterprise application for their clients.
+In most cases, that’s perfectly fine — experienced professionals sharing what they’re working on.
+Pretty cool.

-- And in most cases this seems fine to me.
-But lately it is starting to trigger me
-- More and more people are trying to sell their services online and do marketing in social media.
+But lately, I’ve been seeing more and more people who really trigger me.

-- But many of those people do not really offer you a good deal or just lie straight into your face.
+Many of the people you see on social media might initially seem to offer a great deal — but if you take a closer look, their services are often quite poor.
+Sometimes, they even lie straight to your face.
-- Lets first talk about all the one man web design agencies out there

 ## A bit of background information

+Before we dive in, you need a bit of background to understand what really matters when building a website or a custom application for clients.

-- Building a website isn't just about CMS systems and templates.
-It's about creating a whole corporate identity for the people.
+Creating a website isn’t just about choosing a CMS or applying a fancy template.
+It’s about building a cohesive brand identity for the people you're working with.
+Let me walk you through the entire process.

-- Let me break down the whole process for you with an simple example:
-- If you get a request to build a website for a customer, you first need to find out what the needs of the customer are.
-- After that you determine the main purpose of the website.
-A website always needs a purpose.
-Even if it is just to increase your online sales or conversion rates.
-Your website needs to have a purpose and you have to talk with the customer about this, because this purpose is what you build the website around.
-- After you got all these information you need to put in some project management.
-Cost definitions, goals, stakeholders of the project.
-All these things need to be defined to make the framework conditions crystal clear.
-- After all the organisational stuff is done, your project can finally start.
-- Now you have to do some screen designs.
-What pages does the website need?
-Where to put the content?
-What content do we want?
-What type of colors should we use?
-What style should the website be?
-Modern?
-Retro?
-Minimalistic?
-All this should serve the main purpose of the website that you have defined before.
-- And no, a fuckin wordpress template don't fulfill your needs.
-Sure, it can be fine if the budget is tight or it perfectly matches your needs or you just want to build your first online appearance.
-Then it's totally fine.
-- But generally a template is pretty generalized.
-In most cases it won't serve your websites purpose well enough.
-And another bad side effect is, that most websites then look pretty similar.
-- I would recommend you to take bootstrap as a starting point and then modify the components or build your own.
-It gives you a good starting point in terms of grid layouts you can use.
-But always try to move away from the default bootstrap look and create what fits best the general theme of the website.
-- Furthermore, you should probably choose a CMS or page building system that allows to write your own extensions and plugins and is self hostable and open source in the best case.
-Vendor lock-in has the risk of rising costs or changing conditions that you cannot control.
-This is bad for either you, your customer or for both.
-If you are using a self hosted system this gives you full control over what you are doing.
-So use a CMS like Wordpress or Typo3.
-But sure, there might be also some usecases for tools like Webflow.
-But I will talk about that later.
-- And even after the website content and layout is done, you still have many things to do.
-- Nowadays search engine optimization is important.
-You should think about this topic even before building your layout in the best case.
-But at least try to optimize some of your content afterwards.
-- When it comes to buying the domain, this should be done by the customer, because the customer should be the legal owner of the domain.
-Not you.
-You should not lock-in the user into your agency ecosystem.
-This would be very unprofessional.
-If your services are great, the customer will work with you again.
-No need to lock him in.
-- Last but not least you will have to do some legal work.
-Impress and pricavy notice is very important and you should not under estimate this.
-ChatGPT won't do this for you.
-Services like e-recht24.de can do the job, but there are also cases, where it does not.
-In those cases you will need a person who is proficient in this topic to ensure the website you are building is clean from a legal view.
+When you receive an initial request to build a website, the first step is to understand your client’s actual needs.
+What is the primary purpose of the website?
+Is it to boost sales?
+Increase awareness of the client’s mission?
+Generate leads?
+This clarity is essential, because everything you build — from structure to content — should serve this core purpose.

+Once that’s clear, you need to think about project management.
+You’ll have to estimate costs: hosting, legal services, ongoing maintenance, and your own work.
+Transparency is key.
+Explain how the price is calculated and why it is what it is — high, low, or somewhere in between.
+Identify all stakeholders and make sure the project's framework conditions are crystal clear.
+If you skip this step, your project is likely to fail due to misalignment and lack of agreement with the client.
+But once the organizational groundwork is laid, the “real” work can begin.

+Next comes screen design.
+What pages are needed?
+What content should go where?
+What type of content are we even talking about?
+Which colors and design style suit the brand?
+Should it be modern, retro, minimalistic?
+Every design decision should serve the primary purpose defined earlier.
+And no — a random WordPress template does not fulfill all of your client's needs.
+Sure, templates can work in low-budget scenarios or when a generic solution is acceptable (which might be the case in 1% of all projects).
+But if the goal is to build something purposeful and custom, a template just doesn’t cut it.

+Templates are too generic.
+They’re designed to meet many use cases at once, but not specifically yours.
+And let’s face it—most template-based websites look the same, which makes it hard to stand out from the competition.
+A better approach?
+Use a framework like Bootstrap as a starting point and customize each component to match the client’s individual needs.
+Use the grid system as your foundation, but then tailor everything to truly serve your client.

+Also, choose a CMS or page builder that allows for custom extensions and plugins.
+Ideally, it should be open-source and self-hostable.
+Why?
+Because your client’s needs will evolve.
+Imagine you build a site for a barbershop.
+Initially, it's just about listing prices and attracting local customers.
+A year later, they want an online booking system.
+Or imagine your current hosting provider becomes insecure or non-compliant with data protection laws.
+In such cases, being able to migrate quickly is essential.
+Tools like Webflow, with their closed ecosystems and vendor lock-in to AWS, can be a serious limitation.
+A self-hosted, open-source CMS gives you far more flexibility and control.

+Even after the content and layout are finalized, your work isn’t done.
+These days, SEO matters — a lot.
+Ideally, you should consider SEO from the very beginning, even before laying out your first design wireframes.

+And when it's time to buy the domain, make sure the client owns it.
+Have them register the domain in their name and give you access only to the DNS settings — unless you’re explicitly authorized to register domains on someone else's behalf.
+This protects your client from vendor lock-in.
+Clients should stay with your agency because of your excellent service, not because you hold their domain hostage.
+Anything else is just unprofessional.

+Then there's the legal aspect.
+At minimum, every website needs an imprint (Impressum) and a privacy policy.
+Don’t underestimate this.
+ChatGPT can’t reliably write these for you.
+Services like e-recht24.de can help, but in some cases, you’ll need a real legal expert to make sure your site is compliant.
+It’s always safest to consult a lawyer or someone well-versed in online privacy laws, rather than blindly trusting a generator.

-- And no, it is not enough to just add the cookies you are using to your privacy notice and install a free cookie banner plugin.
-You need to make sure, that there is actually no external content loaded before the user of the website accepts the cookies.
-And if he does not accept some cookies, these cookies are not allowed to be used.
-And there are also legal restrictions about how your cookie banner is allowed to look.
-So just installing a plugin for that won't do the job.
+And no, it’s not enough to just list your cookies in the privacy policy and install a free cookie banner.
+You must ensure that no external resources are loaded before a user gives consent.
+And if they decline, those resources must not be loaded.
+Most cookie plugins don’t handle this properly.

-- Here in Germany there are three laws you have to know.
-The GDPR (DSGVO), the BDSG and the BFSG.
-Study them and get in touch with them.
-You need to know the restrictions of what you are building.
-And those laws are restrictions you will have to know at the start of your project.
+Here in Germany, there are three key laws you need to be aware of: the european GDPR (DSGVO), the BDSG (Bundesdatenschutzgesetz), and the BFSG (Barrerefreiheiststärkungsgesetz).
+Familiarize yourself with them and understand the limitations they impose.

-- When it comes to developing software individually for your customers there are many more restrictions.
-For example, You need to ensure, that the software always aligns with the latest security standards.
-- You need some professional experience or at least a few years of hobby experience to do so.
-I had no experience in my early days of programming and I`ve build some pretty bad applications for other people.
-Thank god, they do not run in production anymore!
-Those apps were completely insecure, had a bad architecture and were a mess to work with when it comes to modifications.
+When you're developing custom software for clients, the standards become even stricter.
+Your software must follow up-to-date security practices.
+That takes professional experience — or at least several years of serious hobby development.
+When I first started out, I lacked that experience, and I built some truly awful apps for other people.
+Thankfully, they’re no longer in use!
+Those applications were completely insecure, poorly architected, and a nightmare to maintain.

-- So make sure when you build some applications that run in production and that your customer is using that you know exactly what you are doing.
-And no, not ChatGPT should know what your code is doing, you should know.
-You should know about architecture, about software design patterns, security standards, databases, etc.
-- If you just finished university and the only programming experience you had is the Java class you had to take its not enough.
-- Do some personal projects.
-Get in touch with those things and learn.
-And no, one simple web calculator is not enough.
-- Learn how to properly build complex software before you actually start building complex software.
-Otherwise your customer will get shit and you will need to refactor your mess afterwards which is a total pain in the ass.
+So, if you're building production-grade software for clients, make absolutely sure you know what you’re doing.
+It’s not enough for ChatGPT to know — you need to know.
+You should be familiar with architecture, design patterns, security protocols, databases, and more.
+If you’ve just finished university and your only programming experience is a Java course you had to take, that’s not enough to develop real software without a senior supervising you.

+Start with personal projects.
+Get your hands dirty.
+Learn.
+And I don’t mean build a basic calculator app — go deeper.
+Learn how to design scalable, maintainable, and secure systems.
+Do that before you start building for clients.
+Otherwise, they’ll end up with a mess—and you’ll be the one stuck cleaning it up.

 ## So what are the people doing that triggers me